What Will the Common Traffic Injury Guideline Mean for Ontario Auto Insurance?

-In late 2010, the Financial Services Commission of Ontario (FSCO), which regulates auto insurance, released the Minor Injury Guideline (MIG), updating it in 2011.
+In late 2010, the Financial Services Regulatory Authority of Ontario (FSRA), which regulates auto insurance, released the Minor Injury Guideline (MIG), updating it in 2011.
 MIG provided detailed rules for the treatment of “minor injuries” resulting from auto accidents.

 What were the proposed changes under the CTI Guideline?